SupreetSinghDhillon/SupreetSinghDhillon/README.md

 👋 Hi there!
-I'm Preet, a fourth-year Computing Science student at Simon Fraser University.
+I'm Supreet Dhillon, a fourth-year Computing Science student at Simon Fraser University.
 My passion lies in the practical applications of technology, and I'm always on the lookout for innovative solutions to real-world problems.

 🔧 **Technical Skills:**
 - **Languages:** Java, Python, C++, JavaScipt, TypeScript